 The lack of presence of any abnormal changes on the radiographs, despite an obvious lameness, indicates that the bony structures may not be involved in the source of lameness.
 In other words, a normal radiograph does not always mean there is no damage to the area.
-In order to assess the soft tissues such as tendons, ligaments and the soft portion of a joint, ultrasonography is the current most common diagnostic modality used.
+In order to assess the soft tissues such as tendons, ligaments, and the soft portion of a joint, ultrasonography is the current most common diagnostic modality used.
 Eventually, Magnetic Resonance Imaging (MRI) or CT scan technology can be used if the lameness is still unidentified.

-Ultrasonography is a method of imaging that uses ultrasonic sound waves to create an image of the soft tissue such as tendons, ligaments, muscles and joint capsules.
+Ultrasonography is a method of imaging that uses ultrasonic sound waves to create an image of soft tissue such as tendons, ligaments, muscles and joint capsules.
 Abnormal changes in soft tissue can be detected by the changes in the echo pattern.
 Regarding tendon tissue, ultrasonographic examinations can sometimes detect early lesions before they become catastrophic; for example, bowed tendons.

-The damaged areas of the tendon will show as areas of decreased echoes (hypoechoic areas) which is caused by swelling or torn tendon fibers in the damaged tendon.
+The damaged areas of the tendon will show as areas of decreased echoes (hypoechoic areas) which are caused by swelling or torn tendon fibers in the damaged tendon.
 More severely damaged areas will appear as completely dark areas (anechoic areas), in which there has been hemorrhage resulting in a blood clot within the tendon (core lesions).

-Nuclear scintigraphy involves the injection of radioisotopes in the blood stream; then the radioactive substance distributes through the body and concentrates in areas of bone inflammation or areas of bone normal turn over.
+Nuclear scintigraphy involves the injection of radioisotopes in the bloodstream; then the radioactive substance distributes through the body and concentrates in areas of bone inflammation or areas of bone normal turnover.
 After the isotope is distributed through the body, the images are taken with a specially designed camera (gamma camera).

-There are different terms to call this diagnostic modality, such as nuclear medicine, bone scintigraphy, bone scan and gamma scintigraphy.
+There are different terms to call this diagnostic modality, such as nuclear medicine, bone scintigraphy, bone scan, and gamma scintigraphy.
 Bone scintigraphy is highly sensitive compared with radiography for boney changes.
-It may detect diseases that can alter blood flow and binding sites in the bone, such as stress related bone injury, fracture, osteoarthritis, bone infection, osteochondrosis and neoplasia.
+It may detect diseases that can alter blood flow and binding sites in the bone, such as stress-related bone injury, fracture, osteoarthritis, bone infection, osteochondrosis, and neoplasia.

-Radiographs show activity in bone that has already occurred over the past several days to years.
+Radiographs show activity in the bone that has already occurred over the past several days to years.
 Scintigraphy is a functional evaluation of bone at the time of evaluation.
 Bone activity means active bone formation and it can be detected weeks before any radiological changes.
-This makes bone scan a much quicker diagnostic method for bone injury.
+This makes a bone scan a much quicker diagnostic method for bone injury.
 On the other hand, scintigraphy will unlikely reflect changes in bone that occurred longer than three to four months before imaging.

 The science behind MRI:

 The body of any animal is composed of hydrogen molecules, which are present in every single tissue.
-The Magnetic Resonance Images (MRI) are created by exciting hydrogen nuclei in the body at a specific resonance frequency within a static magnetic field and then detecting the energy released as the nuclei relax.
+Magnetic Resonance Images (MRI) are created by exciting hydrogen nuclei in the body at a specific resonance frequency within a static magnetic field and then detecting the energy released as the nuclei relax.

 MRI for horses:

-There are several factors that affect the decision to perform an MRI study in a horse.
-These factors include the general anesthesia (if a high field magnet is the only one available), time, and expense.
+There are several factors that affect the decision to perform an MRI study on a horse.
+These factors include general anesthesia (if a high field magnet is the only one available), time, and expense.
 The MRI procedure under general anesthesia usually takes between one to two and a half hours.

-A limited portion or sites of the limb can be scanned in one study, also loose ferrous material in the hooves produce artifacts that can affect the quality of the procedure, that's why we have to pull off the shoes and remove any debris or loose nails before the examination.
+A limited portion or sites of the limb can be scanned in one study, also loose ferrous material in the hooves produces artifacts that can affect the quality of the procedure, that's why we have to pull off the shoes and remove any debris or loose nails before the examination.
 Because of these factors, it's essential to perform diagnostic anesthesia and localize the area of lameness in order to make the MRI procedure as short as possible.
 In order words, the site or region of lameness should be isolated before an MRI procedure and this one will give you a precise diagnosis of the anatomic lesion.

-MRI is especially useful for diagnosis of lame horses.
+MRI is especially useful for the diagnosis of lame horses.
 Very small lesions in any type of tissue such as tendons, bones, cartilages and ligaments can be detected.
 Equivocal lesions detected with other diagnostic equipment such as radiography or ultrasound can be confirmed with MRI.
-Also, in many cases a lesion detected by MRI can be followed with more affordable modalities, for example a ligamentous lesion can be diagnosed with MRI and the subsequently assessed with ultrasound.
+Also, in many cases a lesion detected by MRI can be followed with more affordable modalities, for example, a ligamentous lesion can be diagnosed with MRI and subsequently assessed with ultrasound.

 The range of cost for an MRI study varies between $1,600 to $2,400 depending on areas of study, geographic location and unit used, making it unaffordable for many equine owners.